Shawna22/Design-Inhibitor-for-HPIV-3/README.md

 ## Step 1: Set Up Software and Dependencies

 The author recommends using a Conda environment for easy setup.
 A YAML file (`inhibitor_HPIV.yml`) is provided to configure the environment.
 Refer to the official documentation for [Chemprop](https://chemprop.readthedocs.io/) and [AutoDock](http://autodock.scripps.edu/) for additional setup details.
+[Meeko](https://github.com/forlilab/Meeko/) is required to run the scripts for docking.

 ```bash
 conda env create -f inhibitor_HPIV.yml